xxxVincent-L/NFM-PyTorch/README.md

 * Load the Data

+    * `read_csv()`: This function has so many parameters that can simplify the code.
+So you have to dive deeper into it.

 * Preprocess the data to meet certain requirements.

+    * How to transform your data into category type?

+        >It's a effective data type in terms of Recommender System.

+## Model